malvikamitra1/STAT545_md_explorer/README.md

 Added the classwork for 18th sept

-Added the classwork on ggplot1
+Added the classwork on ggplot1 for 20th sept

-Added the classwork on ggplot2
+Added the classwork on ggplot2 for 25th sept

+Added the classwrok for 27th sept